voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 An :class:`ExecutionContext <fiftyone.operators.executor.ExecutionContext>` is
 passed to each of the operator's methods at runtime.
-This `ctx` contains static information about the current state of the App (dataset, view, selection, etc) as well as dynamic information about the current parameters and results.
+This `ctx` contains static information about the current state of the App (dataset, view, panel, selection, etc) as well as dynamic information about the current parameters and results.

 An :class:`ExecutionContext <fiftyone.operators.executor.ExecutionContext>`
 contains the following properties: